 You must pay income tax on your income.
 If you have a salary, taxes are taken off automatically.
 If you are self-employed, you may have to pay your taxes in a single payment or in several payments.

 Each year, you must submit your income tax forms to tell the government how much money you made and how much tax you paid.
 If you paid too much tax, you will get a refund.
 If you paid too little, you will have to pay more.
 You can get income tax forms from any post office or a Canada Revenue Agency tax services office.
 Federal and provincial income tax forms come in the same package, except in the province of Quebec.

 If you leave Canada for a long time, you may still need to file an income tax return for that year.

 The deadline for completing your tax return is April 30 of each year.

 You will need to file a tax return to qualify for government benefits.
-Visit the Canada Revenue Agency (CRA) for more information on:
+Learn more about: